silverbulletmd/silverbullet/website/Space Lua.md

 end
 ```

 Each `space-lua` block has its own local scope.
-However, following Lua semantics, when functions and variables are not explicitly defined as `local` they will be available globally across your space.
+However, following Lua semantics, when functions and variables are not explicitly defined as `local` they will be available globally across your [[Spaces|space]].
 This means that the `adder` function above can be used in any other page.

-Since there is a single global namespace, it is good practice to manually namespace things using the following pattern:
+Since there is a single global namespace, it is good practice to manually namespace functions using the following pattern:

 ```space-lua
 -- This initializes the stuff variable with an empty table if it's not already defined